bagnascojhoel/my-second-brain/2. Areas/Design/Text and Button Sizing.md

 ## Main size
 **It's all about legibility.
 You cannot have a specific sizes as your silver bullets.** Some font styles will be readable with 16px, others will only be okay at 18px and some will be too big at 16px.
 Given that, a good place to start picking your design's size is **16px**.

 The main size is what you will use on most of the text in your design.
-It should be as readable as the text in a well-printed book, held in a proper and natural distance.
+For mobile it should be as readable as the text in a well-printed book, held in a proper and natural distance.
+And for desktop, you should consider the proper distance someone should be from a monitor.

 Your process could be something like this:
 1. Choose a good font for your context.